Zapivara/DHT22_Clone_ESP32/README.md

 and get readings like **-3276.7°C** in freezing weather — you likely have a clone sensor.
 This library fixes that.

+This library works with DHT22 / AM2302 modules like these:

 ![ModuleDHT22](https://github.com/user-attachments/assets/4d5a24fa-a26c-43e7-865a-bec4b7b953e4)

+> ⚠️ Most DHT22 sensors sold on AliExpress, eBay, and similar marketplaces are clones
+> that look identical to the original but use different negative temperature encoding.